donatoaz/overthewire-natas/README.md

 my $payload = "natas18\" and strcmp(BINARY substring(password, $index, 1), \"$char\") > 0 and sleep(5) #"
 ```

-And say we have already matched a previous prefix of the password, lets say `$flag = aBcDe`.

 Then we can, for each of the 32 password characters:

-1. Start with `$index = 1` (mysql is **not** zero-indexed).
-2. set a `$lowerBound` and `$upperBound`, which will yield a `$charIndex` and a `$char`.
+1. set a `$lowerBound` and `$upperBound`, get the middle, which will yield a `$charIndex` and a `$char`.
-3. evaluate if the `$payload` above causes the request to timeout (set a timout lower than the sleep, but fairly high).
+2. evaluate if the `$payload` above causes the request to timeout (set a timout lower than the sleep, but fairly high).
-4. if the request takes longer, it means the desired character is in the upper half of the array, so go back to #2, passing the upper half indices.
+3. if the request takes longer, it means the desired character is in the upper half of the array, so go back to #2, passing the upper half indices.
-5. if, however, the request is fast, we will know that the next character is in fact in the lower half of the possible characters array.
+4. if, however, the request is fast, we will know that the next character is in fact in the lower half of the possible characters array.
 Go back to #1 passing the lower half indices.

 And this was my implementation.